dream-rock-collective/registration-site/docs/adding-pages.md

 ```

 Check the page at desktop width and at a narrow mobile width.
 Confirm that the new page reuses the shared card/content dimensions, that clouds do not cover readable content, and that existing pages remain unchanged.

+Also confirm that the production build contains the new route under `dist/`, that all public assets resolve from root-relative paths, and that the page has a useful title, viewport metadata, heading hierarchy, and keyboard-accessible controls.